ctruciosm/RSGARCH/README.md

 # RSGARCH

-Codes used in the paper "Regime Switching GARCH Models: A review" by Luiz K. Hotta, Maurício Zevallos, Carlos Trucíos and Pedro Valls.
+Codes used in the paper "Forecasting Risk by GARCH Markov Chain Models" by Luiz K. Hotta, Maurício Zevallos, Carlos Trucíos and Pedro Valls.
 Codes are implemented in #julialang.

 To replicate the Monte Carlo experiment use the `MonteCarlo.jl` code.
-To replicate the empirical application use the `ToBeDone.jl` code.
+To replicate the empirical application use the `EmpiricalApplication.jl` code.

 - `DGP.jl`: Includes all DGPs used in the Monte Carlo simulation.
 - `MaximumLIkelihood.jl`: Maximum Likelihood estimation according to Gray (1996) and Haas et al. (2004).
+- `Forecast.jl`: Forecasts the conditional variance, VaR and ES.
-- `utils.jl`: contains several internal functions used in `MaximumLIkelihood.jl` and `DGP.jl`.
+- `utils.jl`: contains several internal functions used in `DGP.jl`, `MaximumLikelihood.jl`, and `Forecast.jl`.

 ## References